 Cultural Connections Initiative

-This initiative is a community engagement platform comprised of two complementary programs: the Encounters Fellowship Program and the Cultural Connections Program.
+This community engagement platform comprised of two complementary programs: the Encounters Fellowship Program and the Cultural Connections Program.
 These programs demonstrate the Museum’s commitment to professional development, employment and capacity-strengthening for Aboriginal and Torres Strait Islander cultural practitioners and community-led cultural work.
 Explore more about this initiative

 Carly Davenport Acker